-Learn all about the geology of Hakusan at the Sabou Science Museum.
+Learn all about the geology of the Mt.
+Hakusan area at the Sabou Science Museum.
 First of all, learn about the iconic rocks and formations of the area, such as the famous Hyakumangan no Iwa Rock.
 As you enter the museum, you can see an aerial photo on the floor, which makes it easy to understand the layout of the area.
-Unlike the East coast of Japan, where large plains exist between the mountains and the ocean, you can see that Hakusan and the mountains on the Japan Sea coast are quite close to the ocean.
-Thus the Tedori River, which flows from the nearly 3000m high Mt.
+Unlike the east coast of Japan, where large plains exist between the mountains and the ocean, you can see that Mt.
+Hakusan and the mountains on the Japan Sea coast are quite close to the ocean.
+Thus the Tedori River, which flows from the 2702m high Mt.
 Hakusan, has a very rapid torrent in comparison to other Japanese rivers.

 Other exhibits include information on the unique plants that grow in this ever-changing environment.
 A video explaining the formation of the Hyakumangan no Iwa Rock can also be watched.
 You can see where the rock came from, and how it ended up at the base of the mountain, in the Tedori River.
 After that why don’t you go visit the real Hyakumangan no Iwa Rock?

 • 9am to 5pm

 Travel around Geoparks with ease with the Geoparks Japan App - a free map app that uses your phone or tablet's GPS function to show your location on a map, and includes information about nearby sites and tourist destinations.
 The Hakusan Tedorigawa Geopark offers three maps for walking, driving, and hiking.
 More information here